SEARCH & FIND

 Why do you like drawing so much?

-I enjoy it because it makes me feel happy and a lots of people enjoy looking at my work.
+I enjoy it because it makes me feel happy and lots of people enjoy looking at my work.
 It makes them smile.
 They always say how good my work is.
 I feel very proud.

 Apart from using pen and ink, what other medium do you use?